Does Ontario Have a Lemon Law For Defective Vehicles?

 Claiming General Damages

-Although undealt with in Elbassiouni, it would seem that in similar cases, general damages may also be available in accordance to the principles outlined in Fidler v.
+Although it went unaddressed within the Elbassiouni case, general damages may be available per the principles explained within Fidler v.
 Sun Life Assurance Company of Canada, 2 S.C.R.
-3 whereas it could, and perhaps should, be argued that a breach of contract involving the failure to properly deliver a vehicle of "merchantable quality" also involves the failure to deliver the incidental emotional benefits of freedom to travel and pleasure, among other things, and such is therefore a failure to deliver all that was bargained for within the sale.
-This requires a genuine argument that the parties to the contract reasonably contemplated such emotional benefits were bargained for, explicitly or impliedly, at the time of the sale.
+3 whereas it could be argued that a breach of contract involving the failure to deliver an automobile in "merchantable quality" also involves the failure to deliver the incidental emotional benefits of freedom to travel and pleasure, among other things, and such is therefore a failure to deliver all that was bargained for within the sale.
+This requires a genuine argument that the parties to the contract reasonably contemplated that emotional benefits were bargained for, explicitly or impliedly, at the time of the sale.
 Specifically, in Fidler, the Supreme Court said:

 48 While the mental distress as a consequence of breach must reasonably be contemplated by the parties to attract damages, we see no basis for requiring it to be the dominant aspect or the “very essence” of the bargain.
 As the House of Lords noted in Farley, the law of contract protects all significant parts of the bargain, not merely those that are “dominant” or “essential”.
 Lord Steyn rejected this kind of distinction as “a matter of form and not substance” (para.
 24).
 Lord Hutton added: